 Click here to view our Volunteer Policy

-After the passing of previous Leigh-on-Sea Town Councillor Donald Fraser last year, the Council wanted to launch an initiative in his memory to honour those that work hard for others in Leigh-on-Sea.
+After the passing of previous Leigh-on-Sea Town Councillor Donald Fraser in 2018, the Council wanted to launch an initiative in his memory to honour those that work hard for others in Leigh-on-Sea.

-We asked members of the public to nominate people who they thought deserved to be nominated as Volunteer of the Year.
-The only criteria in place was that the person lived or worked in Leigh.
+Once a year we ask members of the public to nominate people who they feel are deserving to be nominated as Volunteer of the Year.
+The only criteria in place is that the winner lives or volunteers in Leigh.

-The Council deliberated over the nominations but decided that the first recipient of The Donald Fraser Volunteer of the Year Award is Hilary Le Marie.
+The Council deliberated over several nominations but decided that the first recipient of The Donald Fraser Volunteer of the Year Award is Hilary Le Marie.

 Hilary volunteers for a variety of charitable organisations around Leigh-on-Sea.
 She runs the Leigh Branch of Royal British Legion’s Annual Poppy Appeal, is an active citizen for the Police, does Speedwatch, and also helps with the RSPB and Marie Curie.